AllenFang/react-bootstrap-table/README.md

 - row selection
 - column filter
 - cell edit with multi type editor
-- Insert & Delete Row
+- insert & delete Row
 - row and column style customize
-- Search
+- search
-- Export CSV file
+- export CSV file
-- Rich function hooks
+- rich function hooks
+- large columns table

 You can see more about this component on [here](http://allenfang.github.io/react-bootstrap-table/index.html). and example is on [here](http://allenfang.github.io/react-bootstrap-table/example.html).
 See <a href='https://github.com/AllenFang/react-bootstrap-table/blob/master/CHANGELOG.md'>CHANGELOG</a> for more detail release notes.